microsoft/CLRInstrumentationEngine/docs/getting_started.md

 ## Using the CLR Instrumentation Engine

+### What do I include with my project?

 ### How do I enable the CLR Instrumentation Engine?

 When a managed process starts execution, it must first load the CLR.
 Once the CLR is initialized, it then checks environment variables to see if a Profiler should be loaded.

 See [Environment Variables](environment_variables.md) for more details.

+Make sure to include this environment variable if you are testing unsigned debug builds of your Instrumentation Method.

+`MicrosoftInstrumentationEngine_DisableCodeSignatureValidation = 1`

+### How do I write an Instrumentation Method?

+A simple example of an InstrumentationMethod can be found in [InstrumentationMethod.cpp](../tests/InstrEngineTests/ProfilerHost/InstrumentationMethod.cpp).

 ### How do I provide my Instrumentation Method to the CLR Instrumentation Engine?